r-r-7/jam-gpt/README.md

 ## Contribution :

-for contribution guidelines and terms and condition to contribute refere [jam-contribution](https://github.com/Lokeshwaran-M/jam-contribution.git) by rasing the PR you are accepting the terms and condition
+for contribution guidelines and terms and condition to contribute refer [jam-contribution](https://github.com/Lokeshwaran-M/jam-contribution.git) by rasing the PR you are accepting the terms and condition

 Any form of contribution is accepted here